trimstray/nginx-admins-handbook/README.md

 ##### Passing headers

-By default, NGINX redefines two header fields in proxied requests and eliminates the header fields whose values are empty strings:
+By default, NGINX redefines two header fields in proxied requests:

 - the `Host` header is re-written to the value defined by the `$proxy_host` variable.
 This will be the IP address or name and port number of the upstream, directly as defined by the `proxy_pass` directive